 Amitges to Saboredo, 5 km hike, 261 m +, 330 m –

 The track continued ascending to the next hut, Saboredo.
 It took us around 3 hours and a half to get there from the beginning of the route.
 We did a quick stop to eat lunch and refill the water bottles before continuing.

 Saboredo to Colomèrs, 5 km hike, 282 m +, 450 m –

 One more ascent, and after that comes a long descent.
 Although the legs were getting tired, the views grabbed all our attention, making us forget about the pain.
 No matter the direction you looked at, you could see a lake.

-The final part of the track runs next to the lake, from where you can already see a hut.
+The final part of the track ran next to the lake, from where we could already see a hut.
 Don’t be fooled, though!
-This is the old Colomèrs hut, and you’ll have to keep walking along the lake until you get to the new one, located at 2.135 m of altitude.
+This is the old Colomèrs hut, and we had to keep walking along the lake until getting to the new one, located at 2.135 m of altitude.

 We spent the afternoon dipping our feet in cold water, reading and sunbathing.
 Not having anything to do is something we rarely experience nowadays and the feeling was incredible!
 The best part was yet to come: dinner time.
-Dinner is served at 7 pm and, when we were there, it was a delicious soup, followed by river trout with salad, and chocolate pudding as a dessert.
-At 10 pm, the hut closes its lights, and it’s silence time.
+Dinner was served at 7 pm and, when we were there, it was a delicious soup, followed by river trout with salad, and chocolate pudding as a dessert.
+At 10 pm, the hut closed its lights, and it was silence time.
 The truth is we were so tired that by 9.30 pm we were already in bed.

 Day 3 – Walking twice the same track

 Colomèrs to Restanca, 7.25 km hike, 554 m+, 680 m –